|

 occurred previously when faster workers overtook slower workers in front of

-moving assembly line in the Ford production system became not only the
+assembly line in the Ford production system became not only the material

-to inexpensive interchangeable parts lay in high volume machine tool
+inexpensive interchangeable parts lay in high volume machine tool production

-The Ford production system is therefore most often limited to large
+production system is therefore most often limited to large scale production

-Toyota production system is, in many ways, an evolutionary outcome of the
+production system is, in many ways, an evolutionary outcome of the Ford

 realized that by reducing set-up times he could substantially reduce the